hingham/card-monkey/README.md

 `npm start`

-## What I had to install
-npm install @types/react-redux

 ## How Data is (should) Pulled
 1. Check that user is loggin in via checking cookies sent from 0auth
 2. Grab all the decks that are associated with that user in the deck-query component